sjl/.plan/README.markdown

 be) for Quicklisp.
 I submitted it.
 It's a shame I just missed this month's dist.
 Oh well, move slow and make things.

+## 2019-05-23

+There are no polydivisible numbers in base `41`.
+The search continues.